KMuJu/cWidgets/README.md

 - [Default nodes api](https://github.com/PipeWire/wireplumber/blob/master/modules/module-default-nodes-api.c)
   (The only place you can find the signals for the default nodes api module.
 Mixer api is in the same folder)

+## Future ideas

+### IPC socket

+To control the widgets from outside the program.
+Like to open and close on a command.
+Can create a cli to do this communication.

+### Notification system

+To replace dunst

 ## Bugs

 ### Sometimes does not update bt icon in bar when disconnecting